I get sick when I think about that day and the mistake that cost me $5,000.

 - Greed is not always good.
 I don’t care what Gordon Gekko says, I was doing just fine making a decent return on my boring mutual funds but the chance of quadrupling my money in a short amount of time got the best of me.

 That was the last penny stock that I’ve ever bought and will ever buy again.
-I don’t care if my best friend’s uncle’s seamstress knows a guy that has an insider at some other company.
+I don’t care if my best friend’s uncle’s seamstress knows a guy who has an insider at some other company.
 Never again…